misiektoja/instagram_monitor/docs/configuration.md

 <a id="smtp-settings"></a>
 ## SMTP Settings

 Email notifications need the SMTP server details for the email account that sends the messages.
 Add them to `instagram_monitor.conf` or use the setup wizard.
+Keep the password out of the config file and save it with [`--set-smtp-password`](#storing-secrets).

 Send one test message to verify the settings: